Einstein metrics, their moduli spaces and stability: The Einstein--Hilbert action and stability

 The condition $\delta h=0$ is tantamount to fixing a gauge with respect to the symmetry group $\Diff$.
 It is called the \emph{transverse gauge}.

 Since any Einstein metric is a critical point of $\EH|_{\Met_1}$ by Theorem~\ref{thm:hilbertcrit}, we may want to analyze its behavior by looking at the \emph{second variation} $\EH_g''$, a bilinear form on $T_g\Met_1$.
+Recall that the index (coindex) of a bilinear form is the dimension of a maximal subspace on which it is negative (positive) definite, and the nullity is the dimension of its kernel.
 The following result is due to Berger and Koiso.

 \begin{theorem} If $(M,g)$ is Einstein and not isometric to the standard sphere, there is a $\EH_g''$-orthogonal decomposition

 where \begin{enumerate}[\upshape(i)] \item $C^\infty_\perp(M)$ denotes the space of smooth functions with average zero, and $\EH_g''$ is positive definite on $C^\infty_\perp(M)g$, \item $\Lie_{\X(M)}g$ is contained in the null space of $\EH_g''$, \item $\TT(M)=\ker\tr_g\cap\ker\delta$ denotes the space of transverse traceless (\emph{tt}) tensors, and $\EH_g''$ has infinite index and finite coindex and nullity on $\TT(M)$. \end{enumerate} \end{theorem}